Château de Chenonceau

 Exploring the Château and Gardens

-• It spans the Cher River, creating a unique architectural marvel.
+• Spans the Cher River with a unique architectural design.

 • Tours Val de Loire Airport is the nearest major airport.